The0xSec/second-brains/content/index.md

 ---
-title: The Dark Forest
+title: Welcome, Traveler.
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+My name is 0x.
+You are about to enter the [[thoughts/digital-garden | dark forest of thought]]